 6. Slow-Healing Cuts and Sores

-Slow-healing cuts and sores occur as results of poor blood circulation.
-Specifically, blood that needs to reach the skin to heal cuts and sores cannot do so as quickly, reducing healing time.
+Slow-healing cuts and sores occur as a result of poor blood circulation.
+Specifically, blood that needs to reach the skin to heal cuts and sores cannot do so as quickly, which reduces healing time.

 Slow-healing cuts and sores caused by diabetes may take weeks or months to heal.
 This period leaves the afflicted individual susceptible to numerous skin conditions, including bacterial and fungal infections.